-Dare I say the “C” word?
-Yes, Christmas is now just a few weeks away.
-It’s time to start thinking about gifts As a parent, I am never happier than when I find things that my children not only love playing with, but toys that help them learn too.
-Read on for my Christmas gift guide of toys that will both stimulate and entertain your children.
+As a parent, I am never happier than when I find things that my children not only love playing with, but toys that help them learn too.
+Read on for my gift guide, featuring toys that will both stimulate and entertain your children.

 These A to Z Letter Links are a lovely developmental toy.
 From grasping and gumming them at a young age, to stringing them together to develop fine motor skills as they grow.
 This set is a bargain price of £8.00 from John Lewis.
 Click here to buy.

-Zara, my 8 month old loves them.
-They are good for letter recognition as they get older.
+Zara, my youngest (8 month old in the picture below) loves them.
+They are good for teething, exploring and promoting dexterity in young babies and are good for letter recognition as they get older.

 Little ones can have hours of sensory play stamping these lovely lower case letters into Play-Doh.
-We haven’t got this set, but it’s definitely on my “to buy” for Christmas list.
+We haven’t got this set, but it’s definitely on my “to buy” for the next round of birthdays.
 Click here to order yours.

 I saw the Melissa & Doug See & Spell Wooden Educational Toy With 8 Double-Sided Spelling Boards and 64 Letters in a curriculum evening at my son’s school recently and thought “I must have one for my children!”.
 They are lovely puzzles to do, but the letters can also be used independently to create games and form words.
 Click here to buy from Amazon.

 These are another fab educational resource that I saw at the curriculum evening.
 These are used in primary schools across the country and are hugely popular with the children.
 They help children with maths problems by providing a visual and tactile representation of numbers.
-I know that these are hugely popular with the children in school, my children will definitely be getting a box this Christmas.
+I know that these are a big hit with the children in school, so they were delighted when they had a box of their own.
+They are great for visualising maths concepts and helping with homework.
 Buy your Numicon here.
-I will also be getting the Numicon Base Plate (get yours here) and Numicon Workbook (get yours here).
+We also have the Numicon Base Plate (get yours here) and Numicon Workbook (get yours here).

 This is also on my “to buy” list.
 This lovely chunky clock will be great for time telling games.
 At a reduced price of just £12 it would make a bargain gift.